 IV.
 Membership and dues

-4. There shall be eight categories of membership - Ordinary, Associate, Honorary, Life, Emeritus, Family, Early Career, and Student - all of which shall have full privileges in SIL including the right of one vote at any General Assembly attended by a member in any of these categories.
+4. There shall be seven categories of membership - Regular, Honorary, Life, Emeritus, Family, Early Career, and Student - all of which shall have full privileges in SIL including the right of one vote at any General Assembly attended by a member in any of these categories.

-- Ordinary Members are individuals interested in limnology who pay full dues.
+- Regular Members are individuals interested in limnology who pay full dues.

-- Emeritus Members are individuals who, after retirement, request emeritus status and are approved by the Executive Board.
-Emeritus members pay no dues and receive no publications or pay 50% dues and receive publications.
+- Emeritus Members are SIL members who, after retirement, request emeritus status and whose requests are approved by the Executive Board.
+Emeritus members may pay no dues and enjoy all the rights of ordinary SIL members except free online access to publications, or pay 50% dues and enjoy all the rights of ordinary SIL members including free on-line access to publications.

 - Family members are couples wishing to share a joint license to free on-line access to publications.
 If one person is a member at the full rate, then the partner may be a member at 50% membership fee rate.